frc-emotion/2658-Powerup-2017-18-Code-Release/README.md

 1. Right click the parent directory.
 2. If you go under `Git`, you will see some Git commands, and if you go one step further into `Repository`, you'll see more.

-## Contributing
-First, you must create your own branch.
-On IntelliJ, press `Ctrl + Shift + K`.
-Once the push window pops up, click on the branch, which is after the colon. `master --> origin: gokul-branch`.
-Name your branch.
-This is the branch you must push to and commit changes to.

-Pull requests let you tell others about changes you've pushed to a GitHub repository.
-Once a pull request is sent, interested parties can review the set of changes, discuss potential modifications, and even push follow-up commits if necessary.
-To create a pull request from your branch, go to your branch on Github.
-Click on the `Pull requests` tab.
-Then, click on `New pull requests`.
-The base should be `master`, while the compare should be your branch.
-Click `Create pull request`.
-The title should be the main thing you changed, and in the body list all the minor changes you did.
-After you create it, there should be a button called `Merge`.
-Do not click it.
-The team leads will look over your work, and once they are satisfied, they will merge your branch and the main.